Different types of coaches: Which One Is Right for You?

 Recovery Coach

 I’m using the term recovery coaching very broadly here.
-This is one of the more particular types of life coaching services.
+This is one of the more particular types of coaching services.
 Some coaches called themselves recovery or rehab coaches; some might go further and specialise in specific things like smoking recovery, drug recovery, even cancer or illness recovery.
 This type of coaching is highly beneficial for anyone who has experienced a setback and is looking to get back to a better version of themselves.

 Recovery coaching takes many forms and can involve taking practical steps like exercise and changes to diet as well as emotional and mental coaching to deal with the stress and setbacks.